Undergraduate Major: Accounting

 - Students planning to take the CPA exam should take all of the following electives: ACTG 422, 485, 490, 493.

-The printable (PDF) version of this information includes prerequisites, a suggested sequence, and identifies the terms these courses are usually offered.
+Sequence Sheet: the (PDF) version of this information includes prerequisites, a suggested sequence, and identifies the terms these courses are usually offered.

 The Master of Science in Financial Analysis (MSFA) degree is an accelerated graduate business program that integrates coursework in finance and accounting.
-This unique dual-focused program quickly prepares students to pursue a variety of advanced career paths, including public accounting, investment management, andcorporate financial management.
+This unique dual-focused program quickly prepares students to pursue a variety of advanced career paths, including public accounting, investment management, and corporate financial management.
 MSFA coursework is ideally suited for those interested in management-track careers in finance and accounting, with many graduates ultimately seeking CFO and partnership positions in their organizations.

 Students with a bachelor’s degree in accounting will have the prerequisites required for admission to the program, and can earn a Master of Science in Financial Analysis degree in as little as twelve months.
 Completing this program will allow you to earn the number of credits required for the CPA exam.